John R. Davis Jr.: Ambassador

 Secretary of State James Baker cabled Davis on July 2, 1989 “The sensible advice, analysis and recommendations in Warsaw were timely, informative and right on target to the Washington audience concerned about developments in Poland.
 Your conversations with Walesa, in particular, helped calm a lot of nerves.
 We know and appreciate that you are helping make history”.

 On August 24, Tadeusz Mazowiecki, a long time Solidarity leader, was confirmed by the Sejm (the lower house of the Polish parliament) as prime minister and charged to create a government.
 With that, Poland peacefully ended nearly a half-century of communist rule and Solidarity became the first freely elected party in a communist country.

 In October 1989, there was a mass arrival of East Germans in Poland, wanting to emigrate to West Germany via Poland.
 Polish-German Solidarity demonstrations broke out throughout the country with chants of “Pull down the Berlin wall”.
 Five months later the Berlin Wall fell.
 By the end of 1989, all of Eastern Europe was free, after the fall of the Ceausescu regime in Romania, in December 1989.
 The Soviet Union collapsed in 1991 and Soviet republics were given the right to leave.

 Davis contended that Solidarity leaders should be given credit for collapsing the whole of the communist system.
 “We spent $4 trillion fighting the Cold War and we looked up one day and the war was won by a small group of people in Poland without firing a shot” he said.

-Davis had successfully fulfilled his mission, and he requested new orders from the State Department.
+Davis requested new orders from the State Department.
 Deputy Secretary of State Lawrence Eagleburger responded by cable: “Your next task is to promote and ensure the realization of economic prosperity in Poland, to include stable growth, full employment, low inflation, high productivity, and a Mercedes (or equivalent) in every garage”.

-In Nov 1989, Lech Walesa was invited to address a joint session of Congress, and Davis accompanied him on the visit.
+In Nov 1989, Lech Walesa was invited to address a joint session of Congress.
 It was the first time a foreign citizen not holding a government position addressed Congress since Winston Churchill in 1945.
 Following the speech, there was a senate luncheon honoring the electrician from Gdansk.
 Walesa said his “legs were still a little rubbery” from nervousness after what the called “the most difficult speech of my life”.
 And in thanking the assembled senators, he said he was particularly grateful to one man in the room “our Ambassador – well, perhaps I should say YOUR ambassador, because I speak of John Davis, but we think of him as ours”.